Cold Therapy

 Wondering how cold therapy can help mental health?

 While some types of cold therapy, like taking a cold shower or applying a cold ice or gel pack, are generally safe, it’s important to talk to a healthcare provider before participating in cold therapy.
-Using it incorrectly can cause damage or make your pain worse.
+Using cold therapy incorrectly can cause damage or make your pain worse.
 People with medical conditions such as heart disease or Raynaud’s syndrome may have adverse reactions to a cold environment or chilly water temperature.
 Conditions like diabetes can also make it hard to sense tissue damage caused by an application of direct cold, like an icy gel pack.

 In addition, some types of cold therapy are still being researched for safety and effectiveness.
 Whole body cryotherapy, which involves exposing your entire body to extremely cold air below 100℃, which temporarily lowers your skin temperature and core temperature, is not recommended by the American Academy of Dermatology or the FDA.
 It has been linked to numerous cases of extreme tissue damage from frostbite.